Midi2CV Mk2

 XX poly

 Note CV: 1V/Oct pitch CV with optional micro tuning: every note can be set to output any CV level within selected output range.
 Can be used for Hz/V, alternate tuning schemes, or to correct VCO tracking imperfections.
-Note tuning is configured using special operation mode, and could be saved, restored or loaded via sysex message from a computer.
+Note tuning is configured using special operation mode, and could be saved, restored or loaded via a sysex message from a computer.

 Velocity CV: linear by default, however, you can choose to adjust velocity response curve making it softer, harder or wider: